theSandeshStha/theSandeshStha/README.md

 - Short form horror story writer

-- I came 3rd in a nationwide Art Competition when I was 14 so you could say I'm an above average artist 🎨
+- I came in 3rd in a nation-wide Art Competition when I was 14 so you could say I'm an above average artist 🎨

 - Soon to be Chess Grandmaster ♔ ♛